rveciana/rveciana.github.io/content/posts/svelte/2021-08-08-svelte-supabase-tracking.md

 In the [previous post][previous_post] I explained a fast way to use [Supabase][supabase] with Svelte to store and show geographical data.
 Supabase offers a really cool way to use websockets so the page updates when some data in the database changes.
 They call it *subscription* and it's adding *subscribe()* function on a *select*.

 So I created this new example.
 On a mobile phone (allowing geolocation), we write the location into the database, and on another device you can follow the position in real-time.
 Everything without having to install any library except for Supabase!
 You can [get the source code][source_code] and see the [demo page][working_site].
+When using on a mobile device, always use https or the geolocation will be deactivated.

 The app
 =======